Kamrulthedev/Travel-vista-new-version/README.md

 ## **Project Overview**

-Welcome to **Travel Tales**, a dynamic platform designed for travel enthusiasts to share their stories, exchange valuable tips, and connect with fellow travelers! 🌍✈️ With **user authentication**, **social features**, and **premium content access**, this app offers a vibrant community experience where travelers can discover and contribute travel guides, tips, and experiences.
+Welcome to **Travel Vista**, a dynamic platform designed for travel enthusiasts to share their stories, exchange valuable tips, and connect with fellow travelers! 🌍✈️ With **user authentication**, **social features**, and **premium content access**, this app offers a vibrant community experience where travelers can discover and contribute travel guides, tips, and experiences.
 Whether you're looking for your next adventure or sharing your latest one, Travel Tales has you covered.

 ### **Key Features**: